 First-generation student affairs professionals are moving the needle on essential student success measures for FGC students.
-Informed by FGC stories, we’ve developed questions for you (and your team) to discuss and reflect on how to best support students at your institution.
-These questions are particularly helpful for non first-gen professionals reflecting on their college experience.
+Informed by FGC stories, we’ve developed questions for you and your team to discuss and reflect on how to best support students at your institution.
+These questions are particularly helpful for professionals who aren’t first-generation to reflect on their college experience.

 What models of practice are working on your campus?

-Adopting a first-gen mindset means adding new knowledge and perspectives to our paradigm to identify how to best support FGC students.
-We’ve provided a short list of resources below!
+Adopting a first-generation student mindset means adding new knowledge and perspectives to our paradigm to identify how to best support FGC students.
+We’ve provided a short list of resources below: